whoschek/bzfs/README.md

     always be the same if the order were reversed.
 Order matters.

-    *Note:* During replication, bookmarks are always retained aka included in order to help find common snapshots between source and destination.
+    *Note:* During replication, bookmarks are always retained aka selected in order to help find common snapshots between source and destination.

 <!-- -->